eric-muchiri/my-python/10lambdas/readme.md

 * an iterable (sth that can be iterated )

 Runs the labda for each value and returns a map object that can be converted to another data structure

+### filter

+There is a lambda for each value in the iterable
+returns a filter object thatcan be turned into other iterables
+The object only contains values that return true to the lambdas